Blosc/blogsite/pages/blosc-in-depth.rst

 Commercial Support
 ------------------

-`ironArray SLU <https://ironarray.io>`_ provides data-driven solutions and consulting services around compression for binary data and is a principal and proud sponsor of Blosc.
+`ironArray <https://ironarray.io>`_ provides data-driven solutions and consulting services around compression for binary data and is a principal and proud sponsor of Blosc.
 The ironArray team is mostly the same creators of the Blosc, PyTables and `numexpr <https://github.com/pydata/numexpr/blob/master/README.rst>`_ projects.
-Contact them if you need help with your data compression/management needs.
+Contact them if you need help with your data compression/computation/management needs.

 -- The Blosc Development Team